YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Error: This error indicates that MUPIP JOURNAL -EXTRACT -SEQNO command could not extract a journal file because an invalid SEQNO format was specified.

-Action: Enter a comma separated list of valid sequence numbers (‘0’ or positive integers) as value for the SEQNO qualifier.
+Action: Enter a comma-separated list of valid sequence numbers (‘0’ or positive integers) as values for the SEQNO qualifier.
 The format of the -SEQNO qualifier is -SEQNO=seqno1[,seqno2,seqno3…..] where seqno is the region sequence number in decimal format.

 ---------------------
 INVSPECREC